 The emission factors for heavy fuel oil are derived from measurements on boilers and large stationary diesel engines firing heavy fuel oil with a sulphur content lower than 1 %.
-The emission factors for distillate oil are derived from measurements on large gas turbines firing distillate oil.
+The emission factors for distillate oil are derived from measurements on large gas turbines firing distillate oil with a maximum sulphur content of 0.1 %.
 All the measurements used were carried out by accredited independent laboratories.
 The emission factors hence determined by the VGB experts group are consistent with US EPA AP 42 figures (slightly higher except for Zn and Ni).